 Use the shared custody calculation, which multiplies the basic child support requirement (from the schedule in the guidelines) by 1.5 if each parent has physical custody of a child for at least 35 per cent of the time (128 days per year).

 This increase recognises that total child care expenditures are higher when both parents sustain a child’s essentially full-time housing.
-The additional assistance amount is then divided between the parents based on their incomes and parenting time (percentage of time or number of days per year that a child spends with each parent).
+The additional assistance amount is then divided between the parents based on their incomes (including alimony) and parenting time (percentage of time or number of days per year that a child spends with each parent).

 This is a step-by-step procedure in the DC child support worksheet.
 The calculator will easily calculate the ultimate amount that one parent will pay to the other, and the instructions will explain each stage of the calculation.